php-flasher/php-flasher.github.io/docs/index.md

 ## <i class="fa-duotone fa-list-radio"></i> What is **<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** ?

-Flash messages are a great way to add some simple notifications to users of your website or application about important events that may have happened.
+Flash messages are are a great way to quickly and easily notify users of important events or updates on your website or application. <br />

-**<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** gives a straightforward way to give feedback messages in the current or the next page to users with a flashing system. <br>
+These messages can be easily implemented using the Laravel and Symfony frameworks and provide a great way to communicate with users in a clear and concise manner.

+Whether you need to alert users of a successful form submission, an error, or any other important information, flash messages are a simple and effective solution.

+By using **<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** in your Laravel or Symfony project, you can improve the user experience and engagement on your website or application. **<span class="text-indigo-900">PHP<span class="text-indigo-500">Flasher</span></span>** is simple and effective for providing feedback messages to users on your website or application. <br />
-The flashing system basically makes it possible to record a message and store it within the session so that it can be retrieved when needed.
+The flashing system allows you to record and store messages within the session, making it easy to retrieve and display them on the current or next page.

 ---